-- 1. To receive and consider the Statements of Accounts of the Company for the year ended 31st March 2023, together with the Reports of the Directors and Auditors thereon. - 2.
-To re-appoint Mr. Ranjan Chakravarti who is over the age of 70 years, as a Director by passing the following Resolution as an Ordinary Resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not apply to Mr. Ranjan Chakravarti who is 70 years of age and that he be re-appointed a Director of the Company." - 3.
-To re-elect as Director, Mr. M. A. H. Esufally who retires by rotation in terms of Article 84 of the Articles of Association of the Company. - 4.
-To re-elect as Director, Dr. S. S. Lamba who retires by rotation in terms of Article 84 of the Articles of Association of the Company. - 5.
-To re-appoint Messrs Ernst & Young, Chartered Accountants as Auditors for the ensuing year and to authorise the Directors to determine their remuneration. - 6.
+- 1. To receive and consider the Statements of Accounts of the Company for the year ended 31st March 2024, together with the Reports of the Directors and Auditors thereon. - 2.
+To re-elect as a Director, Mr. A. M. Dinesh K. Athapaththu who retires by rotation in terms of Article 84 of the Articles of Association of the Company. - 3.
+To re-appoint Mr. Ranjan Chakravarti who is over the age of 70 years, as a Director by passing the following Resolution as an Ordinary Resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 07 of 2007 shall not apply to Mr. Ranjan Chakravarti who is 70 years of age and that he be re-appointed a Director of the Company." - 4.
+To re-appoint Messrs Ernst & Young, Chartered Accountants as Auditors for the ensuing year and to authorise the Directors to determine their remuneration. - 5.
 To authorise the Directors to determine and make donations to Charity.